PERMANENT MAKEUP WITH LINDSAY

 • Before photos, consultation & color selection (bring a favorite lipstick or photo if you like)

-• Lip mapping & topical numbing (optional dental block available through our owner/RN Roya — $50, contact her directly)
+• Lip mapping & topical numbing (optional dental block available through our owner/RN Roya — $50/ highly recommended!)

 • Tattooing (most clients describe it as a light scratch followed by a sunburn sensation)